pykong/YubiGuard/README.md

-# YubiLock
+# YubiGuard

-Python script to prevent accidental triggering of YubiKeys on Linux.
+Python script to protect from accidental triggering of YubiKeys on Linux.

 Most recent version: 0.8